-The Japanese language is syllabic, composed of only 106 syllables, easily pronounced in our English.
+The Japanese language is syllabic, composed of only 106 syllables, easily pronounced in our Portuguese.
 Chinese is a tonal language, that is, different tones can change the meaning of a word, each syllable has 4 tones, and there are thousands of syllables.

 - Chinese: 不知香积寺数里入云峰 (Bùzhī xiāng jī sì shù lǐ rù yún fēng)

 - Japanese: それは私の最後の「愛してる」Sore wa watashi no saigo no aishiteru)

-Which language more difficult?
+Which language is more difficult?

 The video below has been showing all the details and differences between Chinese and Japanese.

-Furango or Flango?
+Furango or Flange?